What is Low FODMAP? What is Not?

 If they are less than 2%, this will be identified as such.
 Natural flavors found on the food label in quantities less than 2% are unlikely to trigger IBS symptom and do not need to be avoided.

-It would be advised to avoid a prepared food item if garlic or onion is listed anywhere on the label, even in quantities less than 2% during the Elimination Phase since even this small dose can trigger an IBS symptom in some sensitive individuals.
+A conservative approach would be to avoid a prepared food item if garlic or onion is listed anywhere on the label, even in quantities less than 2% during the Elimination Phase, since even this small dose can trigger an IBS symptom in some sensitive individuals.
+If you believe you are particularly sensitive, this would be the approach to take.

 On the other hand, many individuals with IBS can tolerate high FODMAP foods that are present in such small amounts.